potterbl/test_dbb_back/README.md

 ### Configuration (.env file)

 You need to provide configuration settings in a `.env` file.
-Below are the required environment variables and :
+Below are the required environment variables and approximate filling:

 ```plaintext
 DB_HOST=localhost